EvanDLang/SHIFT-SMCE-User-Guide/docs/source/pages/shift_smce_parallel_cluster.rst

-For additional information on slurm checkout the `documentation`_!
+For additional information on Slurm checkout the `documentation`_!

     .. _documentation: https://slurm.schedmd.com/